-International Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA European Landscape Convention 2002 The aims of this Convention are to promote landscape protection, management and planning, and to organise European co- operation on landscape issues.
-In order to co-operate on matters concerning landscape conservation and protection, the Plan Review may will need to adhere to this policy to inform practices and avoid substantial harm to protected landscapes.
+International Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA European Landscape Convention 2002 The aims of this Convention are to promote landscape protection, management and planning, and to organise European co- operation on landscape issues.
+In order to co-operate on matters concerning landscape conservation and protection, the Plan may will need to adhere to this policy to inform practices and avoid substantial harm to protected landscapes.
 European Union Water Framework Directive 2000 The framework amalgamates multiple directives into one to provide the operational tool for water treatment, setting the objectives for water protection for the future.
-Directives included in the framework are: - the Urban Waste Water Treatment Directive, providing for secondary (biological) waste water treatment, and even more stringent treatment The Plan review may need to consider waste water provisions and considerations for the EU water framework to align with the approach defined in the directive.
-Complying with all aspects and directives ensures that the Plan Review will not have a
+Directives included in the framework are: the Urban Waste Water Treatment Directive, providing for secondary (biological) waste water treatment, and even more stringent treatment where necessary the Nitrates Directive, addressing water pollution by nitrates from agriculture a new Drinking Water Directive, reviewing the quality standards and, where necessary, tightening them The Plan may need to consider waste water provisions and considerations for the EU water framework to align with the approach defined in the directive.
+Complying with all aspects and directives ensures that the Plan will not have a detrimental effect on water courses in the Plan area.